UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 CURSE: Mushroom-wizard: 50% chance to spawn a Tentacle on a random empty-slot
 CURSE: Tentacle: -50 points
 CURSE: Stone-hand: (....?? do something COOL!! :))
-CURSE: Medusa: On Pulse: Spawns a stone-slot randomly
+CURSE: Medusa: On Pulse: Transforms a random empty-slot into stone
 CURSE: Leprechaun: If money is greater than $200, spawn a curse
 CURSE: Orca: On Pulse: Destroys a random FLOATY item.

 CURSE: Dark-wizard: After X activations, spawn Y new curses (CAN BE CONFIGURED) (^^^^ this guy should spawn at the start of most runs) (we should avoid spawning TOO many curses at start, avoid overwhelm player.)

+DO THESE LATER: (They need to be spawned in a special position to work)
+CURSE: Cursed purple balloon: On Buy, 30% chance to make purchased item DOOMED-5
+CURSE: Goblin glasses: When an item is purchased, steal $1 (QUEEN-3)